How to Make This Delicious Orange Cranberry Pound Cake

 “Why, you see, the girls are always buying them, and unless you want to be thought mean, you must do it, too.
 It’s nothing but limes now, for everyone is sucking them in their desks in schooltime, and trading them off for pencils, bead rings, paper dolls, or something else….If one girl likes another, she gives her a lime; if she’s mad with her, she eats one before her face, and doesn’t offer even a suck.
 They treat by turns, and I’ve had ever so many but haven’t returned them, and I ought, for they are debts of honor, you know.” – Amy March, Little Women

-I grew up on cranberries only on Thanksgiving and Christmas, and they were only from the can.
-Five minutes before serving my mom or grandma would whip out the can opener, spin off the lid on a can of jellied cranberries, and it would make that sucking sound as they plopped it onto a crystal dish.
-And that was cranberries growing up.
-It was also one of my favorite thing to eat at those holiday dinners!
+I don’t have a reference to cranberries in the movies—they’re just delicious.
+Growing up, we only had cranberries on Thanksgiving and Christmas, and they were always from the can.
+Five minutes before serving, my mom or grandma would whip out the can opener, spin off the lid on a can of jellied cranberries, and it would make that sucking sound as they plopped it onto a crystal dish.
+And that was cranberries for us growing up.
+It was also one of my favorite things to eat at those holiday dinners!

-Make just as the recipe lays it out and enjoy the melody of flavors in your mouth.
+Make it just as the recipe lays it out and enjoy the melody of flavors in your mouth.
 They are the perfect sweet and fruity combo.

 If you’re not yet, make sure to follow along on Instagram for all my recipes and creations in real-time, as well as my movie musings. 😉